Frequently Asked Questions on the Due Diligence in Supply Chains Act

 A law could result in German companies withdrawing from developing countries.
 Surely that is not the intention?

 The principle of “engagement before disengagement" ("Befähigung vor Rückzug") is explicitly enshrined in the law.
-This means that companies are encouraged not to withdraw from regions with weak standards, but to work locally with their suppliers or within the industry to minimise risks.
+This means that companies are encouraged not to withdraw from regions with lower standards, but to work locally with their suppliers or within the industry to minimise risks.

 Even in cases of serious human rights violations, termination of the business relationship is only warranted if the following factors are present: